algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

   text = Algorithmia.algo('util/Html2Text/0.1.3').pipe(input['url']).result
 {% endhighlight %}

 This example shows an algorithm that checks the type of input passed in, and if it is a URL, calls the Html2Text algorithm to pull down code from the webpage.
-Compute associated with both the original algorithm call and the internal algorithm call is tracked and attributed to the original caller's user account.
+Compute associated with both the original algorithm call and the internal algorithm call is tracked and attributed to the original caller's account.

 ## (Optional) Deleting your Algorithm